 The design criteria are constantly updated by new examples, and examining their application in practical projects.
 In the design of a funeral parlour, 2003 design criteria of the doctoral thesis, 2002 were applied in an irregular shell from short rods with membrane suspension.
 The lightweight structure MIKADOweb stems from the spacial and structural aspects of this design and is an effective and efficient structural system.
 It was tested in models and experimental structures at Institute for Structure and Design, University of Innsbruck and published at international events 2010-13.

-In seminars at Institute for Structure and Design, University of Innsbruck the design criteria were tested in design experiments and updated with new examples 2010-13.
+In seminars at Institute for Structure and Design, University of Innsbruck the design criteria were tested further in design experiments and updated with new examples 2010-13.
 These have been evaluated and published in “open house 2 – design criteria for a new architecture” jovis, Berlin, 2016.
 Here international examples of different building typologies are each described using several design criteria together.
 This shows that multiple connections between man and environment in architecture add greatly to our quality of life.

 architecture and nature

 The mergence of architecture and nature is important in our self-conception relative to our surroundings.
 Awareness of the effect and influence of natural elements, in conjunction with traditional and modern construction techniques, enable the deliberate and sensitive building of striking spaces that harmonise with nature.

 A natural system includes many opposites, as light, dark, rough, smooth, old or young.
 In the same way a building with many contradictions can stand for the diversity of nature.
 If a building is extremely reduced in comparison to this diversity of nature, an architectural framework is created in which nature holds a particularly strong presence.